Furgus4/windows-spotlight-scraper/README.md

-# windows-spotlight-scraper
+# Windows Spotlight Scraper
-Finds, copies, and renames spotlight wallpapers as they download, before they're gone.
+I noticed that you can't find certain windows spotlight images online, so I made a program that finds, copies, and renames spotlight wallpapers as they download, before they're gone.

-how to set it up and stuff
+This allows me to create custom slideshows with the ones I like, or use them as inspiration in my creative projects.

+I used windows task scheduler to run the program on login.

+Make sure to setup the folder locations correctly in the script.